Alejogb1/job-board/blog-data/is-there-a-web-based-gui-tool-for-annotating-sentencesentities-that-supports-rasa-nlu-yaml-importexport.md

 id: "is-there-a-web-based-gui-tool-for-annotating-sentencesentities-that-supports-rasa-nlu-yaml-importexport"
 ---

-Okay, let's talk about annotating sentences and entities for RASA NLU, specifically the practical aspects of finding a web-based gui tool that handles YAML import/export, something I've spent a good chunk of time wrestling with in previous projects, particularly when scaling up our conversational AI pipeline.
+, let's talk about annotating sentences and entities for RASA NLU, specifically the practical aspects of finding a web-based gui tool that handles YAML import/export, something I've spent a good chunk of time wrestling with in previous projects, particularly when scaling up our conversational AI pipeline.
 I've personally encountered situations where annotation teams, without suitable tooling, can become a bottleneck, so this is a problem that hits close to home.

 It’s definitely the case that you need efficient tools to handle this.
 Without something reliable, you can quickly get bogged down in manual file manipulation, leading to inconsistencies and significantly impacting your development velocity.
 The reality is, while many tools offer text annotation capabilities, not all of them seamlessly handle RASA's specific YAML format for NLU data.
 That requirement of direct yaml handling, as you probably also know, is key for easy integration into your RASA training pipeline.